Curry’s 33 lead Warriors past Thunder 110-88 without Durant

+OKLAHOMA CITY (AP) — One of Golden State’s former MVPs was out, so the other stepped forward.

-OKLAHOMA CITY (AP) — Stephen Curry scored 33 points to help the Golden State Warriors roll past the Oklahoma City Thunder, 110-88 on Saturday night.
+Stephen Curry picked up the slack for the injured Kevin Durant, scoring 33 points to help Golden State roll past the Oklahoma City Thunder, 110-88 on Saturday night and clinch a playoff spot.

+Many Oklahoma City fans hoped for the chance to boo Durant, but the league’s No. 4 scorer sat out his second straight game with a sprained right ankle.

+Golden State also made up for Durant’s absence with defense.
+Oklahoma City shot 32 percent from the field, its worst percentage of the season, and made just 13 of 41 3-pointers.

 Klay Thompson scored 23 points and DeMarcus Cousins added 12 points, eight rebounds and six assists for the Warriors.

-Many Oklahoma City fans hoped for the chance to boo former Thunder star Kevin Durant, but the league’s No. 4 scorer sat out his second straight game for the Warriors with a sprained right ankle.

-Golden State made up for Durant’s absence with defense.
-Oklahoma City shot 32 percent from the field, its worst percentage of the season, and made just 13 of 41 3-pointers.

 Paul George had 29 points and 13 rebounds, and Dennis Schroder added 15 points for the Thunder.

 Russell Westbrook scored just seven points on 2-for-16 shooting and missed all seven of his 3-point attempts.
-He had nine assists and eight rebounds.
+He had nine assists and eight rebounds, but Thompson’s defense largely took him out of the game.

+“Trying to prevent him from getting downhill, beating you from the outside because when he’s getting to the rim, attacking, that’s when everybody’s getting the ball at their best,” Thompson said.

+Warriors coach Steve Kerr said the 6-foot-7 Thompson is a good matchup for the 6-3 Westbrook.

+The Warriors shot 61 percent from the field in the first quarter and made 7 of 11 3-pointers to take a 40-27 lead and set the tone.

+“I didn’t think we got off to a great start defensively in the first quarter,” Thunder coach Billy Donovan said.
+“I actually thought we defended from that point forward fairly well in terms of contesting and getting out there.
+The first quarter, we gave up too many open 3s.”

-Curry scored 19 points in the first half to help the Warriors lead 64-46 at the break.
-Curry scored 11 more in the third quarter to put the Warriors up 87-71 at the end of the period, and they were never threatened after that.
+Curry scored 19 points in the first half to help the Warriors lead 64-46 at the break, and he scored 11 more in the third quarter to put the Warriors up 87-71 at the end of the period.
+They were never threatened after that.

+“We missed shots that we’ve been making all season,” George said.
+“That’s it.
+That really was the game.”

 TIP-INS

-Warriors: Andre Iguodala started in Durant’s place and scored two points in 23 minutes. … Shot 61 percent from the field in the first quarter and made 7 of 11 3-pointers. … F Draymond Green had nine points, eight rebounds and six assists.
+Warriors: Andre Iguodala started in Durant’s place and scored two points in 23 minutes. … F Draymond Green had nine points, eight rebounds and six assists.

-Thunder: Oklahoma City debuted a patch with the logo of Love’s Travel Stops & Country Stores on Saturday.
+Thunder: Oklahoma City’s jerseys included a patch with the logo of Love’s Travel Stops & Country Stores for the first time.
 Earlier in the week, the Thunder became the final NBA team with a corporate sponsorship.
-The NBA began selling jersey sponsorships in 2017-18 when Nike became the league’s official apparel company. … Westbrook was called for a technical foul in the second quarter after he thought he got fouled on a post-up against Thompson.
-It was his 16th technical of the season, which means he’ll be suspended for one game unless one of his technicals is rescinded.
+The league began selling jersey sponsorships in 2017-18 when Nike became the league’s official apparel company.

+Westbrook was called for a technical foul in the second quarter after he thought he got fouled on a post-up against Thompson.
+It was his 16th technical of the season, which means he’ll be suspended for Monday’s game against Miami unless one of his technicals is rescinded.

+When asked about it after the game, Westbrook simply said, “Next question” to each inquiry.

 UP NEXT